 This biography has its own exciting story, Richardson is said to have paid more for the image rights than he took from the sale of the first three volumes.
 Nevertheless, the fourth volume should appear, a challenging task for the author born in 1924: Volume IV is said to describe Picasso's life from 1933 until his death in 1973, Richardson has to describe four decades and started this work at the age of 83.

-The last volume should contain some surprises about Picasso that nobody had published so far.
-This band was supposed to appear in 2014. hundreds of unpublished photos and even videos from the “private Picasso” from Picasso's grandson Bernard Ruiz-Picasso to integrate them into this biography.
+The final volume was intended to contain some surprises about Picasso that no one had published before.
+This volume was originally slated for release in 2014.
+In November 2014, Richardson received hundreds of unpublished photographs and even videos of the “private Picasso” , to include in this biography.

 Unfortunately, Richardson died in New York City on March 12, 2019 before he was able to publish this hotly expected fourth volume.